cpfaff/mspm/README.md

 ### Setup

+For  the initial setup you have the choice between using the R console with the two commands below, or to use the R-Studio integration of the package which is described further below.

 #### From an r-script

 First you set up a folder where all of your future your future R-projects will